openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       and new for generating new keys.

    :term:`FIT_KEY_SIGN_PKCS`
-      Format for public key ceritifcate used in signing fitImage.
+      Format for public key certificate used in signing fitImage.
       The default value is "x509".

    :term:`FIT_SIGN_ALG`